Aahil13/The-JS-Guide/docs/Asynchronous-JS.md

 Asynchronous JavaScript is a concept or programming paradigm that allows you to execute multiple tasks concurrently without blocking the main execution thread.
 With asynchronous JS, you can handle time-consuming operations like network requests, file I/O, and user interactions in web applications.

-There are key points to know in asynchronous JavaScript which include the following:
+There are vital points to know in asynchronous JavaScript, which include the following:

 1. **Callbacks:**

-   - Callbacks are functions passed as arguments to other functions.
+   - The callback function is passed to other functions as an argument.
    - They are executed once a specific task or operation is completed.
    - Callbacks are commonly used in asynchronous programming to handle results or errors.